weareinteractive/ansible-users/README.md

 users_ssh_key_bits: 2048
 # default user's setting for authorized keys exclusive
 users_authorized_keys_exclusive: no
+# default user's setting for authorized keys path.
+Special marker "###USERNAME###" will be replaced with the username.
+users_authorized_keys_path:
+# whether this module should manage the directory of the authorized keys file
+users_authorized_keys_manage_dir: yes
 # list of users to be removed
 users_remove: []